Scrapbook Titles and Sayings, Christmas

 • I can Bearly wait 'til Christmas (teddy bears)

-• I will honor Christmas in my heart, and try to keep it all the year. - Charles Dickens
+• I will honor Christmas in my heart, and try to keep it all the year.

 • I wish we could put up some of the Christmas spirit in jars and open a jar of it every month. - Harlan Miller

-• I yust go nuts at Christmas!
+• I yust go nwuts at Christmas!

 • I'll be home for Christmas, if only in my dreams. - Kim Gannon, Bing Crosby